 Your son or daughter, grandchild, niece or nephew started their first dance lessons a few months ago.
 You are very excited about their progress; they are getting better every day at dancing.
 Soon they come up to you, a smile beaming across their face with tickets to their recital or dance concert and informative notes from their teacher that cover everything except for one question:

-What Do I Wear to a Ballet or Dance Recital?
-What you wear to a dance recital or concert will depend on the venue.
+What you wear to a dance or ballet recital or concert will depend on the venue.
 If it’s at the local hall neat casual clothes are fine, but if the recital is being held at the state theatre then you should really try and dress up a little for the occasion.
 Remember either way you will probably end up getting your photo taken with your child or whoever you have gone to watch, so you will want to look nice for the camera.

 It’s their first dance recital.
 You are ecstatic; you cannot wait to see your child up there, dancing in front of everyone.
 And of course, you are going to want to preserve the memory of the event.
 However, you do not want to see yourself in your comfy loungewear while your child is in costume and all made up in the pictures.
 You should dress up too, even if it is just in neat casual attire.